mstefferson/Canopy/README.md

 I have implemented a keras version of yolo_v2, which I adapted, with edits, from [experiencor/keras-yolo2](https://github.com/experiencor/keras-yolo2).
 I implemented the updated [loss function](https://github.com/experiencor/keras-yolo2/issues/353) as well as documented and added additional features to the code.
 For backend weights, see their github page.

 The labels for training/prediction are "trees, canopy".
+Make sure to train on a GPU node!
+See my AWS instructions above.

 ### YOLO

 All training for YOLO was done on the AWS GPU node (see set-up).
 If you'd like, you can create new anchor boxes for the yolo model (or use mine).
 To create new anchor boxes, open up a shell in docker and run
 ```
-src/models/gen_anchors_yolo.py -c configs/config_yolo_(dstl,athens).json
+python src/models/gen_anchors_yolo.py -c configs/config_yolo_(dstl,athens).json
 ```
 Copy and paste the output into the anchor box input in the config file

 Now we ready to train.

 #### Train on dstl
 The config file for training is config\_yolo\_dstl.json.
 This should be edited to have the correct paths and weight paths.
+Once editted, run:

 ```
 ./executeables/train_yolo_dstl
 ```

 #### Train on satfile
 Edit configs/config\_yolo\_athens.json to your paths and save names.
+Once editted, run:

 ```
 ./executeables/train_yolo_athens